TheNAPPLab/Nightmare-Dreamer/tests_and_notes/ideas_questions.md

 2. Should we clip rewards?
 Some env use `tanh` some use `Identity`: But since Costs tends to be scarse and   we should probably just use `Identity`.
 3. solve Safety DexterousHands
 4. solve safe cheetah
+5. Use Pernouli distribution for cost as its mostly sparse no need for range